 \section{Abstract}

-Phasor Measurement Units (PMUs) are placed at strategic nodes in an electrical power network to directly monitor nearby transmission lines and monitor further parts of the network through conservation of energy laws.
-Efficient placement of PMUs is modeled by the graph theoretic process called \emph{Power Domination (PD)}.
-This paper describes a \emph{Power Domination Toolbox (PDT)} that efficiently identifies potential PMU locations.
-The PDT leverages the graph theoretic literature to reduce the complexity of determining optimal PMU placements by: reducing the size of the network (contraction), identification of preferred nodes, elimination of redundant nodes, assignment of a qualitative score to the remaining nodes, and parallel processing techniques.
-After pre-processing steps to reduce network size, current state-of-the-art PD techniques based on the minimum rank sage library (MRZG) are used to analyze the network.
-The PDT is an extension of MRZG in Python and maintains the compatibility of MRZG with SageMath.
-The PDT can identify minimum PMU placements for networks with hundreds of nodes on personal computers and can analyze larger networks on high performance computers.
-The PDT affords users the ability to investigate power domination on networks previously considered infeasible due to the number of nodes resulting in a prohibitively long run-time.
+Phasor Measurement Units (PMUs) are placed at strategic vertices in an electrical power network to monitor the flow of power.
+Determining the minimum number and optimal placement of PMUs is modeled by the graph theoretic process called \emph{Power Domination}.
+This paper describes the \emph{Power Domination Toolbox (PDT)}, which efficiently identifies a minimum number of PMU locations that monitor the entire network.
+The PDT leverages graph theoretic literature to reduce the complexity of determining optimal PMU placements by: reducing the order of the graph (contraction), leveraging zero forcing forts, sorting the remaining solution space, and parallel computing.
+The PDT is a drop-in replacement of the current state-of-the-art exhaustive search algorithm in Python and maintains compatibility with SageMath.
+The PDT can identify minimum PMU placements for graphs with hundreds of vertices on personal computers and can analyze larger graphs on high performance computers.
+The PDT affords users the ability to investigate power domination on graphs previously considered infeasible due to the number of vertices resulting in a prohibitively long run-time.